Integrating Reward Maximization and Population Estimation: Sequential Decision-Making for Internal Revenue Service Audit Selection: Results

-We sample a grid of hyperparameters for ABS (selecting from different trim, $\alpha$, and mixing function settings).
-Figure~\ref{fig:variance} shows that as we select more greedy samples in ABS, and reward consequently increases, the variance of the population estimate increases.
+\textbf{ABS allows fine-grained control over variance-reward trade-off.} We sample a grid of hyperparameters for ABS (see \ifarxiv Appendix~\ref{app:hyperpararmeters}). \else Appendix~P). \fi Figure~\ref{fig:variance} shows that more hyperparameter settings close to optimal rewards have higher variance in population estimates.
 We can control this variance with the trimming mechanism.
 This ensures that each bin of the risk distribution will be sampled some minimum amount.
-Figure~\ref{fig:variance} also demonstrates that when we add trimming, we can retain large rewards and unbiased population estimates.
-We can also keep variance down to 1.7x that of a random sample, though it is still larger than model-based methods.
+Figure~\ref{fig:variance} also shows that when we add trimming, we can retain large rewards and unbiased population estimates.
+Top configurations (Table~\ref{tab:best_reward}) can keep variance down to only 1.7x that of a random sample, while yielding 3.2x reward.
+While $\epsilon$-greedy with the random sample only does surprisingly well, optimal ABS configurations have a better Pareto front.
+We can fit a function to this Pareto front and estimate the marginal value of the reward-variance trade-off (see \ifarxiv Appendix~\ref{app:pricemetric}). \else Appendix~T.2). \fi